 Family Encyclopedia >> Work

 Employees were asked, “Which office dress code do you prefer?”
-Their reactions:
+Here's how they responded:

-* Nearly half of men (48 percent) are at least sometimes confused about whether their clothes are okay for work, compared to 31 percent of women.
+* Nearly half of men (48%) sometimes doubt their work attire's suitability, compared to 31% of women.

 An off-shoulder top